 1. Create Your Business Plan

-Once you've decided on the specific type of business you want to start, next is to put your plan into writing.
+Once you've decided on the specific type of business you want to start, the next step is to put your plan into writing.
 Your business plan should include a summary of your business, its mission, and vision.
 It should also detail the marketing and sales strategies you'll run.
 Create an outline of how you'll hire your future employees and what to look for in them.
 Set a budget on how much you can pay them and the hours you need them to clock in.

-Don't forget that you still need to set your own business budget, even if you'll get a virtual office.
+Don't forget that you still need to set your business budget, even if you'll get a virtual office.
 We'll talk more about virtual offices later, but in the meantime, map out your overhead costs.
 This may be office equipment, like a new PC setup, or phone and Internet service.

 2. Decide on a Business Address

 Even virtual businesses need to have a business address, as this is vital to gaining trust.
 In Google alone, which processes 3.5 billion searches a day, you need it to appear on its Maps.
-For consumers, a business address is key to make them more trusting of online businesses.
+For consumers, a business address is key to making them more trusting of online businesses.

 3. Get a Virtual Business Office Address

 Did you know that in Mayfair & St James's, London, prime office space can cost as much as £110 per square foot?
-Even if you rent an office space in Midtown, it can still cost you £67.5 per square foot!
+Even renting an office space in Midtown can still cost you £67.5 per square foot!
 So, it’s no wonder London is the 22nd most expensive city in the world!

 As a start-up, the last thing you want is to use much of your finances towards rent.
 And you don't have to.
 If you only need an official business address for your virtual company, you can rent a virtual office.
-You'll get a prestigious London business address, for a fraction of the cost.
-Why pay more when you can get a cheap virtual office in UK.
+This way, you'll get a prestigious London business address, for a fraction of the cost.
+Why pay more when you can get a cheap virtual office in the UK?

 4. Invest in a Virtual Phone Service

 To ensure that you won't miss even a single call (especially if your clientele may be in a different time zone), get a virtual phone service.
-This'll make sure a phone associate will always be present to pick up calls.
+This will make sure a phone associate will always be present to pick up calls.
 You'll also enjoy features like call routing, call transfers, caller IDs, and click-to-call.
 The best virtual phone solutions also offer call-forwarding features.
 This "sends" calls made to your business phone straight to your own number.
 You can set up which specific numbers can get through.